glassandboxb/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clear, understandable code first and optimize only when necessary.

+# 2023-12-07
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

+Another important aspect of programming is collaboration.
+Learning how to work with others and share your knowledge can greatly improve your efficiency and the quality of your work.
+Communicating clearly and asking for help when needed is crucial in this respect.
+Remember that everyone has their own strengths and weaknesses, and by working together, everyone can learn and grow.
+ - 来自助手的编程智慧的英文翻译